mpolden/jarvis2/docs/WIDGETS.md

 `interval` specifies how often the job should run, in seconds. `interval` set to `60` will make the job run every 60 seconds.

-`job_name` specifies which job implementation should used for this job definition.
-Valid job names are the ones found in `app/jobs/`, excluding the `.py` extensions.
-Specifying `job_name` allows a job to be reused, it defaults to the job ID.
+`job_impl` specifies which job implementation should used for this job.
+Valid job implementations are the ones found in `app/jobs/`, excluding the `.py` extension.
+Specifying `job_impl` allows an implementation to be reused, it defaults to the job key.

 Most jobs also accept a `timeout` option.
 This option sets how long a job should wait for a request to complete, in seconds.
 Timeout should be lower than